 Beyond general recommendations, it is important to understand that each circuit lets you experience Machu Picchu in a different way.
 Every route offers a unique perspective of the Historic Sanctuary of Machu Picchu, making it easier to choose one that matches your pace and interests.
 The table below can help you decide at a quick glance:

-| Which Machu Picchu route should you choose? | ||
+| Which Machu Picchu route is right for you? | ||

 | Choose this route | If you want to visit... | Best for... |